-- Note 3: A term is defined as every 3 month starting from the initial draw-down date.
-Grace period is 3 years (12 terms).
-The rest is repayable in installments of equal amount for 16 terms.
-The borrowing was repaid in advance as of January 6, 2023. - Note 4: A term is defined as every 1 month starting from the initial draw-down date.
+- Note 1: A term is defined as every 1 month starting from the initial draw-down date.
+Grace period is 3 years (36 terms).
+The rest is repayable in installments of equal amount for 24 terms. - Note 2: A term is defined as every 1 month starting from the initial draw-down date.
 Grace period is 2 years (24 terms).
-The rest is repayable in installments of equal amount for 36 terms. - Note 5: A term is defined as every 1 month starting from the initial draw-down date.
+The rest is repayable in installments of equal amount for 96 terms. - Note 3: A term is defined as every 1 month starting from the initial draw-down date.
+Grace period is 2 years (24 terms).
+The rest is repayable in installments of equal amount for 36 terms. - Note 4: A term is defined as every 1 month starting from the initial draw-down date.
 Grace period is 3 years (36 terms).
-The rest is repayable in installments of equal amount for 204 terms. - Note 6: A term is defined as every 3 month starting from the initial draw-down date.
+The rest is repayable in installments of equal amount for 204 terms. - Note 5: A term is defined as every 3 month starting from the initial draw-down date.
 Grace period is 3 years (12 terms).
-The rest is repayable in installments of equal amount for 16 terms. - B.The interest rate intervals for long-term borrowings are as follows:
+The rest is repayable in installments of equal amount for 16 terms. - Note 6: A term is defined as every 1 month starting from the initial draw-down date.
+The rest is repayable in installments of equal amount for 120 terms. - B.The interest rate intervals for long-term borrowings are as follows:

 As of December 31,

-2023 2022
+2024 2023

-The interest rate intervals(%) 1.15%~6.34% 1.025%~6.43%
+The interest rate intervals(%) 1.15%~5.90% 1.15%~6.34%

-The Group obtained from the Ministry of Economy a low-interest government loan amounting NT60,000 thousands with a term of 5~10 years and annual interest rates of 0.50% and monthly interest payment on the 15th of each month.
+The Group obtained from the Ministry of Economy a low-interest government loan amounting NT\$60,000 thousands with a term of 5~10 years and annual interest rates of 0.50% and monthly interest payment on the 15th of each month.
 The loan was recorded under the caption of other liabilities-deferred government grants income.
 The Group shall recognize the government grant income when it is reasonably assured that the Group satisfy all the terms of the government grant agreement.